Preferencesoft/Bracketext/README.md

 The ti tags can be repeated; the parts of text placed between each tag are considered the arguments of the macro.
 If the macro consists of only one tag, it will have no arguments.

-These macros must be written in scripting languages like **JavaScript**.
-To write macros, you need to use *JavaScript* programming language.
-The project uses **JavaScriptEngineSwitcher**.
+These macros must be written in scripting languages like **Lua**.
+To write macros, you need to use *Lua* programming language.

 We use a scripting language to create macros that when inserted into any text will transform it into HTML for example.